sablier-labs/docs/docs/contracts/v1/02-deployments.md

 ---
 id: deployments
 title: Deployments
-sidebar_position: 3
+sidebar_position: 2
 ---

-Depending on what [EVM](https://ethereum.org/en/developers/docs/evm/) chains you want to use Sablier on, you will need to use a different contract address.
+Depending on what [EVM](https://ethereum.org/en/developers/docs/evm/) chain you want to use Sablier on, you will need to use a different contract address.
 Sablier V1 runs on top of a singleton contract that manages all streams.

 ## Official deployments